What Is a Cash Flow Statement?

 Cash flow statements give you and your potential investors a lot of crucial information, but one of the most important is free cash flow.
 Free cash flow, or FCF, is the money remaining when you subtract your capital expenditures from your operating cash flow.

 A high FCF usually means your company is growing, so investors can buy stock at a lower cost while expecting their investment’s value to increase soon.
 Meanwhile, a low FCF tells investors your company isn’t doing well, so your shareholders’ equity isn’t likely to increase anytime soon.

 What are the main types of cash flow statements?

 There are two different types of cash flow statements: direct and indirect.
-The main difference between the two is how they calculate cash from operating activities.
+The main difference between the two is how they tally up your cash gains and losses from operating activities.

-Indirect cash flow statements are much more common.
+Indirect cash flow statements are the more common type of cash flow statement.
 They start the operating activities section with your company’s net income, or the money you have after deducting expenses.
 (Hint: find your net income using a profit and loss statement, which is also called an income statement.)

 From the net income, you adjust for non-cash items that still impact your bottom line, like depreciation and amortization.

 Why do most businesses use indirect cash flow statements?
-It’s because non-cash aspects of your business’s finances impact the money you make from daily operations.
+Because non-cash aspects of your business’s finances impact the money you make from daily operations.
 Incorporating those non-cash assets into your cash flow statements gives you a better picture of how well you’re really doing financially.